kalbek/Portfolio/README.md

 ## 🚀 Live Demo <a name="live-demo"></a>

-- [Live Demo Link](https://deployedapplicationlink.com) This project is not deployed currently.
+- This project is not deployed currently.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>